otrack/cloud-computing-infrastructures/warmup/README.md

 Below, the later is explained using the Google Cloud SDK and in particular the `gcloud` program.

 **[Q]** Install then set-up the Google Cloud SDK by following the instructions provided [here](https://cloud.google.com/sdk/install) and [there](https://cloud.google.com/sdk/docs/initializing).
-In room B313, it is necessary to make use of the [interactive installer](https://cloud.google.com/sdk/docs/downloads-interactive).

 GCP is deployed all over the world and split into regions.
 The list of regions and their respective locations is available [here](https://cloud.google.com/compute/docs/regions-zones).